gbertuzzi05/BERTLINUX/README.md

 -Boot up and enjoy

+# Raw image to hard drive

+-connect your hard drive to the pc using a usb adapter

+-download the .img file from the releases page (32GB of space are required)

+-flash the .img file to hard drive using a flashing tool like balenaEtcher (https://etcher.balena.io/)

+-Boot up and enjoy

+#BOOT THE DESKTOP

 -To boot desktop issue the command "startx"

 -To edit screen resolution use xrandr from cli or lxrandr from gui